MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * Winapp2.ini (online)
   * Enables downloading the latest copy of winapp2.ini from GitHub to use as the comparator file
   * Enabled by default if you have an internet connection

-* winapp2.ini (Non-CCleaner)
+* Winapp2.ini (non-CCleaner)
-  * Enables downloading the latest Non-CCleaner variant of winapp2.ini to use as the comparator file
+  * Enables downloading the latest non-CCleaner variant of winapp2.ini to use as the comparator file
   * CCleaner users should not use this option
   * Unavailable if downloading winapp2.ini is not enabled

 * Toggle Log Saving
   * Enables or disables saving the diff output to a file at the end of execution
   * Default log name is diff.txt